meetecho/janus-gateway/README.md

 will overwrite any configuration file you may have modified in the meanwhile.

-If you're not interested in Data Channels, WebSockets and/or RabbitMQ (or you don't care about either of them) you can disable them when
+If you're not interested in Data Channels, WebSockets, MQTT and/or RabbitMQ (or you don't care about either of them) you can disable them when
 configuring:

-	./configure --disable-websockets --disable-data-channels --disable-rabbitmq
+	./configure --disable-websockets --disable-data-channels --disable-rabbitmq --disable-mqtt

 If Doxygen and graphviz are available, the process can also build the documentation for you.
 By default the compilation process will not try